Parkinson's

 Swallowing

-of people with Parkinson’s experience swallowing difficulty at some point in the course of the disease.
+Over 80% of people with Parkinson’s disease (PD) experience swallowing difficulties at some point during the course of the disease.

 Don't wait, evaluate!